Domestic policy of the Justin Trudeau government: Pipelines

-Justin Trudeau supports the construction of new oil and gas pipelines.
+The Trudeau government supports the construction of new oil and gas pipelines.
 The Trans Mountain expansion is under construction since 2018 and it is expected to be in service by 2024.
-The Canadian section of Line 3 and the northern section of Keystone XL were completed under Justin Trudeau, despite the fact that the construction of the American section of Line 3 is in limbo, and that the Keystone XL Pipeline is cancelled.
+The Canadian section of Line 3 and the northern section of Keystone XL were completed, despite the fact that the construction of the American section of Line 3 is in limbo, and that the Keystone XL Pipeline is cancelled.

 In a 2017 opinion piece in The Guardian, Bill McKibben wrote that Trudeau was "hard at work pushing for new pipelines through Canada and the US to carry yet more oil out of Alberta’s tar sands, which is one of the greatest climate disasters on the planet."
 The provinces of Quebec and British Columbia have strongly opposed pipelines.

 On August 31, 2018, the Government of Canada purchased the "entities that control the existing Trans Mountain Pipeline, its Expansion Project and related assets for $4.4 billion" which was financed through a loan to CDEV, "an enterprise Crown corporation."
 The Government of Canada does not intend "to be a long-term owner of the Trans Mountain entities."
 By May 29 when the purchase was announced it was met with a "storm of criticism" from environmental groups, Indigenous leaders and opposition politicians.
 The Green Party's Elizabeth May said it was an "historic blunder"; the president of the Union of B.C.
 Indian Chiefs was "shocked and appalled."